-If you come to this game completely unaware as to the subject matter, be warned, this has nothing to do with a seventies based revolution of retail workers over the annual Black Friday weekend.
-No the subject matter is somewhat darker, very political, educational and eye-opening.
+If you come to this game completely unaware as to the subject matter, be warned, this has nothing to do with the seventies based revolution of retail workers over the annual Black Friday weekend.
+No, the subject matter is somewhat darker, very political, educational and eye-opening.

-Set during a civil revolution in Iran at the beginning of 1979, you play Reza, a Iranian photographer who gets caught up in the revolution to overthrow the ruling monarchy in search of a fairer more democratic republic.
+Set during a civil revolution in Iran at the beginning of 1979, you play Reza, an Iranian photographer who gets caught up in the revolution to overthrow the ruling monarchy in search of a fairer more democratic republic.
 It sounds deep, and it is.
 Based upon real individuals and events, the game itself is very similar to a Telltale game, complete with conversation branches and quick time events.
-As a photographer you are tasked with taking photos of demonstrations and the such which are then interspersed with real life photos from the period alongside a journal which catalogues them and also serves as a history lesson, with details of the revolution and Iranian life at the time.
+As a photographer, you are tasked with taking photos of demonstrations and the such which are then interspersed with real-life photos from the period alongside a journal which catalogues them and also serves as a history lesson, with details of the revolution and Iranian life at the time.

 Genre: Adventure, interactive drama